krzsam/scala-spark-mandelbrot/README.md

 # scala-spark-mandelbrot

 An example application to calculate a [Mandelbrot Set](https://en.wikipedia.org/wiki/Mandelbrot_set) using Spark.
-The goal is demonstrate use of Spark to achieve the goal, the solution is not intended to be optimal in case of choice of technologies or performance.
+The goal is to demonstrate use of Spark computing framework to perform calculations while using Kubernetes as the underlying cluster management platform.
+The solution is not intended to be optimal in terms of choice of technologies or performance.

 ## Application structure